Mohit0199/chatbot/README.md

-# README.md for Customized Chatbot for Data Science and AI Learning
+# Customized Chatbot for Data Science and AI Learning

 ## Overview